 A settlement or jury award is never guaranteed in any claim.
 However, if the PTSD condition is supported by strong expert testimony in these situations, you could obtain a substantial amount.

 For a free legal consultation, call 866-499-8989

 Those who have PTSD after a car accident can have to pay for counseling and medication out of their own pockets if their insurance claim is denied.
-However, most insurance adjusters do not want to deal with the expense of litigation and are generally more cooperative when a lawyer is involved.
+However, most insurance adjusters do not want to deal with the expense of litigation and are generally more cooperative when a personal injury lawyer is involved.

 Likewise, more severe cases of PTSD will garner a larger settlement than cases with less severity.
-Your financial recovery or settlement can also be influenced by these factors:

 Click to contact our personal injury lawyers today